turkyden/turkyden/README.md

 ## About me

 I'm a software development engineer.
-I like to work with Laravel, NodeJS and Python.
+I like to work with NodeJS and Python.
 I love Linux Kernel based OSs such as Ubuntu and CentOS.
 I'm open-source development enthusiast.
 [More about me &rarr;](https://turkyden.netlify.app/)

 ## Stack I work with